smaroukis/smaroukis.github.io/_posts/2020-04-16-how-i-built-this.md

 ### Changing Themes
 A list of theme showcases can be found at [https://jekyllrb.com/docs/themes/](https://jekyllrb.com/docs/themes/).

-Note any incompatibility between the jekyll version and the theme of choice.
+> Note any incompatibility between the Jekyll version and the theme of choice.
 Some themes have not been updated to support Jekyll 4.0.

 Generally you'll want to check the theme's documentation on how to download a theme.
 In theory, for themes with gems, you can just add the gem to your gemfile and update the configuration file.
 Some themes require specific structure that is better mimicked from downloading the source files yourself.

 In our case, let's try the [**Basically Basic**](https://mmistakes.github.io/jekyll-theme-basically-basic) theme which is a good out-of-the-box replacement for Jekyll's default Minima theme.
 It also has [great documentation](https://github.com/mmistakes/jekyll-theme-basically-basic) to explore and give you ideas on how to extend whatever theme you're using.

-Update Gemfile with the theme's gem
+Update `Gemfile` with the theme's gem

 ```
 gem "jekyll-theme-basically-basic"